The Parks Division provides safe, well-maintained parks and public places and creates opportunities for park improvements, growth, and enrichment.

 - Plan to minimize litter in parks, including the purchase of trash can lids for many existing cans

-If you have any questions about any of the Parks Division services, please review the FAQ page.
+For frequently asked questions about any of the Parks Division services, please visit the FAQ page.